SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 SEQR backend performing the service and the APIs.

 **SEQR Tab**
-SEQR Tab is the name of the mobile cash register that Seamless provides to merchants who do not use a cash register directly integrated with SEQR.
+The name of the mobile cash register that Seamless provides to merchants who do not use a cash register directly integrated with SEQR.

 **SEQR Ticketing**
 The SEQR offer to merchants to provide payments for tickets, such as in public transport.